30 Years of Powering Lives

-The organization would collaborate with local community service agencies around the state, who would then “provide energy counseling, weatherization, bill payment assistance, and referral and advocacy for other types of assistance,” according to Colleen Bennet, the first Executive Director.
+The organization would collaborate with local community service agencies around the state, who would then “provide energy counseling, weatherization, bill payment assistance, and referral and advocacy for other types of assistance,” according to Colleen Bennett, the first Executive Director.

 In its first year of fundraising, Oregon H.E.A.T. raised more than $500,000 in donations.
 Three decades later, as we prepare to celebrate our 30th anniversary, we’ve raised more than $35 million and provided energy assistance to nearly 300,000 people across the state, thanks to the help of supporters like you.

 Our name and logo may have changed, but our mission has always stayed the same: to help Oregonians keep their power on in times of crisis.

 We’re proud of our service to our community over the last 30 years, and grateful to our supportive family of friends and donors across the state.